Toxic-Whitelgnd/Entry_Exit_QR/readme.txt

     #50% that is for scanning Entry(i.e is going out)

     #remaining 50% is Exit (i.e is Coming in) for that I have to make a software.

+#totaly 80% done
+need to make some changes in Exit_QR_Scanning